ramar-work/briggs/README.md

 ---------------
 This is open-source software, and a project currently in beta.

-Please submit a pull request, or just email me directly at ramar@tubularmodular.com if you're having issues using this.
+Please submit a pull request, or just email me directly at ramar@collinsdesign.net if you're having issues using briggs.